electron/electron/docs/api/desktop-capturer.md

 emitted after the API is invoked.

-**Note:** It is a good practice to call `stopUpdating` when you do not need getting any infomation of sources, usually after passing a id of source to `navigator.webkitGetUserMedia`.
+**Note:** It is a good practice to call `stopUpdating` when you do not need getting any infomation of sources, usually after passing a id to `navigator.webkitGetUserMedia`.

-## Source

-`Source` is an object represents a captured screen or individual window.
-It has following properties:

-* `id` String - The id of the capturing window or screen used in `navigator.webkitGetUserMedia`.
-* `name` String - The descriped name of the capturing screen or window.
-* `thumbnail` [NativeImage](NativeImage.md) - A thumbnail image.